 Cut out the images using pinking shears along the gray cut lines, leaving a white border around all sides.

-I made my own pattern for the ribbon drawstring storage bag.
-See how to make it after the jump.
+I also made my own pattern for the ribbon drawstring storage bag for the memory bag.

 - One 7″ x 25″ piece of blue cotton fabric (for bag outside; I used my friend Susan Curtis’s stash)